Adding New Connectors

 let mut agents: Vec<Arc<dyn Agent>> = Vec::new();

-// Add your new agent
+// Add your new native connector.

 agents.push(Arc::new(ExampleAIAgent::new()));